5 minute read

 Real-life use case in the hospitality industry

-Booking.com is a popular hospitality platform that allows users from all over the world to book hotels, transportation, flights, and more.
+Booking.com is a popular hospitality platform that allows users worldwide to book hotels, transportation, flights, and more.

 More than 500 million people visit the website annually.
 While not all of them become users, the amount of communication is huge.

-Clients of Booking.com communicate with the company through a variety of tools.
-They provide valuable information that includes reviews, opinions, feedback, and complaints.
-The platform implements NER to organize this data and extract value from it.
+Booking.com clients communicate with the company through various tools.
+They provide valuable information, including reviews, opinions, feedback, and complaints.
+The platform implements NER to organise this data and extract value from it.

-The top goal of the platform was to enhance customer communication and experience.
-NER helped them achieve it by making data extraction and analytics easier.
+The platform's top goal was to enhance customer communication and experience.
+NER helped them achieve this by making data extraction and analytics easier.

 Use case #4: Healthcare industry

-The healthcare industry works with a variety of data sources like:
+The healthcare industry works with a variety of data sources:

 Identifying and extracting such entities as tests, treatments, test results, and diseases can help with: